elastic/kibana/packages/kbn-i18n/README.md

 }
 ```

-Optionally we can pass `context` prop into `FormattedMessage` component.
+Optionally we can pass `description` prop into `FormattedMessage` component.
 This prop is optional context comment that will be extracted by i18n tools
 and added as a comment next to translation message at `defaultMessages.json`